How Long (Ace song)

-"How Long" is the debut single by the English band Ace, from their 1974 debut album Five-A-Side.
-It reached No. 3 in the US and Canadian charts, and No. 20 on the UK Singles Chart.
+"How Long" is the debut single by the English band Ace, from their 1974 debut album, Five-A-Side.
+It reached No. 3 on both the US and Canadian charts, and No. 20 on the UK Singles Chart.

 In a 1981 issue of Smash Hits, Phil Collins named the song as one of his top 10 favourites, describing it as a "classic single".

 Background

-Although widely interpreted as being about adultery, the song was in fact composed by lead singer Paul Carrack upon discovering that bassist Terry ("Tex") Comer had been secretly working with the Sutherland Brothers and Quiver.
-The ‘friends with their fancy persuasions’ cited in the lyrics are said to be in reference to the Sutherland Brothers and Quiver's management.
+Although widely interpreted as being about infidelity, the song was in fact composed by lead singer Paul Carrack upon discovering that bassist Terry "Tex" Comer had been secretly working with the Sutherland Brothers and Quiver.

 The guitar solo is by lead guitarist Phil Harris.
-Alan 'Bam' King was the band's rhythm guitarist, formerly with the Action.
+Alan "Bam" King was the band's rhythm guitarist, formerly with the Action.
+Lead vocals are by Paul Carrack.

-The band had originally tried to record the song as a "Motown"-type single for Anchor Records, but gave up in favour of recording their first album at Rockfield Studios in Wales.
+The band had originally tried to record the song as a Motown-type single for Anchor Records, but gave up in favour of recording their first album at Rockfield Studios in Wales.
 The song was recorded for the album.

+In March 2020 – 45 years after its original release, and in the weeks following its use in an advertisement for Amazon Prime – the song returned to the charts, reaching No. 1 on Billboards Rock Digital Song Sales chart, selling 4,000 downloads, with 831,000 streams and an increase in sales of more than 2,000%.